-In October 2023, Hamas terrorists infiltrated Israel's southern border from the Gaza Strip and conducted a series of attacks on civilian and military targets.
-Hamas also launched extensive rocket attacks on the Israeli population and industrial centers located along Israel's border with the Gaza Strip and in other areas within the State of Israel.
+In October 2023, Hamas terrorists infiltrated Israel's southern border and conducted a series of attacks on civilian and military targets within the State of Israel.
 Following the attack, Israel's security cabinet declared war against Hamas, and a military campaign was initiated.
-These events may result in significant market disruptions and may adversely affect regional and global economies.
-Furthermore, the conflict between Israel and Hamas and the involvement of the United States and other countries could present material uncertainty and risk with respect to the Fund and the performance of the Fund's investments or operations, and the Fund's ability to achieve its investment objectives.
-To the extent that third parties, investors, or related customer bases have material operations or assets in Israel or Palestine, they may have adverse consequences related to the ongoing conflict.
+More recently, there have been ongoing hostilities between Israel and other countries and organizations in the region, including Iran and Hezbollah in Lebanon.
+These conflicts may result in significant market disruptions and may adversely affect regional and global economies.
+Furthermore, these conflicts and the involvement of the United States and other countries could present material uncertainty and risk with respect to us and the performance of our investments or operations, and our ability to achieve our investment objectives.
+To the extent that third parties, investors, or related customer bases have material operations or assets in the region, they may have adverse consequences related to these conflicts.
 The extent and duration of the military action and any market disruptions are impossible to predict, but could be substantial.